PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 ### Training approaches

 As mentioned above, in Machine Learning all those tasks are not solved by explicitily coding algorithms and formulas, but with training a system with given input data.
 For training those systems there are different approaches existing, each used for different requirements.
+This chapter will also be oriented to the book "Deep Learning". [@Goodfellow-et-al-2016]

 A first approach is called supervised learning.
 Supervised learning requires an additional value for each example representing the optimal solution for it.
 Formally the data set can be described as $\mathbb{D} \in 2^{\mathbb{R}^n}$.
 For every example vector $x \in \mathbb{D}$ there exists a $y \in \mathbb{R}$ such that $y=f(x)$ with $f:\mathbb{R}^n \rightarrow \mathbb{R}$ being the function that describes the task to be learned.
 This additional feature is mostly referred to as label or target.
 Usually the the tasks are accomplished by approximating the conditional probability distribution $p(x|y)$.